equinor/webviz-subsurface-components/src/lib/components/NewLayeredMap/README.md

 ### Updating layers

+Updating layers is how we make changes to the map during runtime.
 There are two supported ways of doing this.
 One uses the _action_ field in the layer object to add, update or delete a single layer by id.
 The other one simply replaces all existing layers with whatever new _layers_ list you provide it with.

 #### Updating layers with action